Background & Introduction

 Gender Pay Supporting Statement

 The gender pay gap is the difference between the average earnings of men and women over a period of time irrespective of their role or seniority.
-It is not the same as equal pay (which has been legislation since 1970) which concerns individuals or groups of workers being paid the same for performing the same or comparable work.

 We remain committed to ensure that all staff receive relevant equalities training, and recruiting managers are aware of their responsibilities to ensure decisions are made transparently and objectively to help minimise gender bias.